stjordanis/topologies/3D_UNet/keras_training_only_version/README.md

 ### Displaying the Results

 There are many programs that will display [Nifti](https://nifti.nimh.nih.gov/) 3D files.
-For the images below, we used the open-sourced package called [Mango](http://ric.uthscsa.edu/mango/).
-The red overlay is the predictions from the model.
-The blue overlay is the ground truth masks.
+For the images above and below, the red overlay is the prediction from the model and the blue overlay is the ground truth mask.
 Any purple voxels are true positives.

 ![pred195](https://github.com/NervanaSystems/topologies/blob/master/3D_UNet/keras_training_only_version/images/BRATS_195_img.gif "BRATS image #195:  Purple voxels indicate a perfect prediction by the model.
 Red are false positives.
 Blue are false negatives")